-Nic has served 1000+ schools, providing technology integration consulting and professional development in every region of the U.S. He is a Google for Education Certified Trainer, a Microsoft Innovative Educator Master Trainer, and has worked as an Apple Professional Learning provider and a SMART Certified Education Consultant.
+Nic has served 20,000 educators in 1000+ schools in 45 states.
+He provides digital teaching and learning integration consulting and professional development in every region of the U.S. He is a Google for Education Certified Trainer, a Microsoft Innovative Educator Master Trainer, and has worked as an Apple Professional Learning provider and a SMART Certified Education Consultant.

-Additionally, Nic is a National Board Certified Teacher, a Google for Education Certified Innovator, an Apple Teacher, and a Minecraft Certified Trainer and Educator.
+Additionally, Nic is a National Board Certified Teacher, a Google for Education Certified Innovator, an Apple Teacher, and a Minecraft Global Mentor and Certified Trainer.
 He’s worked for YouTube as a YouTubeEdu Teachers Curator, a Hapara Certified Champion Educator and Trainer, Sphero Senior Professional Learning Specialist, zSpace Trainer, and a Discovery Star Educator.
 He holds a Master of Arts in Teaching and has instructed graduate level courses in technology integration.